 For their next project, some members of the research team will visit Vilnius, Lithuania, from June 20-July 1.
 Reeder again will be in charge of collecting spatial data and mapping in the search for the remains of The Great Synagogue of Vilnius, one of the oldest synagogues in Eastern Europe.
 He is capturing the trip in his blog.

-Funds totaling $418,398.13 were received by the Center for Community-Engaged Teaching and Research, the Bayer School of Natural and Environmental Sciences, the McAnulty College and Graduate School of Liberal Arts, and the School of Nursing.
+Funds totaling $10,000 were received by the McAnulty College and Graduate School of Liberal Arts and the School of Nursing.

 News coverage highlighting Duquesne’s experts and initiatives.